infumap/infumap/docs/deployment/raspberry-pi.md

 Where YOUR_LOCAL_SUBNET is your local subnet in CIDR notation, as determined by your router configuration - e.g. 192.168.0.0/16

-The tradeoff of course is that there is now no way for you to access your own Infumap installation without being physically present in your home.
+The tradeoff of course is that there is now no way for you to access your Infumap installation without being physically present in your home.
 The main implication of this comes if you decide to use an encrypted volume to store your infumap data (which is highly recommended).
 In the event of a power outage, you will need to manually enter your password to re-mount the encrypted volume.
 If you have locked down ssh access, you won't be able to do this remotely.